smix8/godot-docs/tutorials/navigation/navigation_using_navigationmeshes.rst

 .. note::

     Technically there is no hard distinction between 2D and 3D how to use the given toolsets to create flat navigation meshes.
-The 2D drawing tool can be used to create a flat 3D navmesh and the 3D baking tool can be used to parse flat 3D geometry into 2D appropriated navigationmeshes.
+The 2D drawing tool can be used to create a flat 3D navmesh and the 3D baking tool can be used to parse flat 3D geometry into 2D appropriated navigation meshes.

 2D Navmesh from CollisionPolygons
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following script parses all child nodes of a NavigationRegion2D for CollisionPolygons
 and bakes their shape into the NavigationPolygon.
 As the NavigationPolygon creates the
-navigationmesh from outline data the shapes cannot overlap.
+navigation mesh from outline data the shapes cannot overlap.

 .. tabs::
  .. code-tab:: gdscript GDScript